 Home

 Welcome to the Hyperspectral Imaging Group at the University of Waikato.
-We are a team of engineers and computer scientists dedicated to advancing the hyperspectral imaging (HSI) technology through open-source platforms, software-hardware integration, machine learning and AI-informed image acquisition protocols.
-Our group serves as a hub for collaboration, exploration, and discovery in the hyperpectral imaging field.
+We are a team of engineers and computer scientists wokring on computational imaging methods for hyperspectral imaging (HSI) technology through open-source platforms.
+We prioritise software-hardware integrated methods with machine learning and AI-informed image acquisition protocols.
+Our website serves as a hub for our software, hardware and hyperspectral database.

 HAPPy Software#

-At the core of our research is the HAPPy software, which is abbreviation for Hyperspectral Applications Platform in Python.
-This is a groundbreaking platform that streamlines hyperspectral data acquisition, annotation, analysis, and the exploration of machine learning algorithms.
-HAPPy empowers researchers to bridge the gap between hyperspectral data and state-of-the-art machine learning algorithms, facilitating quicker experimentation and innovation in HSI.
+We have developed an in-house HAPPy software, which is abbreviation for Hyperspectral Applications Platform in Python.
+This is a platform that streamlines the workflow for hyperspectral data acquisition, annotation, analysis, and the exploration of machine learning algorithms.
+HAPPy is intended to allow non-experts to interface easily with our specialised toolboxes, models and algorithms to facilitate quicker experimentation and innovation in HSI.

 Our Hardware#